Skip to Main Content

 2010 cycle

 A 2012 referendum on the state Senate districts qualified for the November 2012 ballot.
-The California Supreme Court ruled that the Commission’s lines would be used temporarily, for the 2012 elections, until the referendum was held — and then the referendum was defeated at the polls, confirming the district lines until the next cycle.
+The state Supreme Court ruled that the Commission’s lines would be used temporarily, for the 2012 elections, until the referendum was held — and then the referendum was defeated at the polls, confirming the district lines until the next cycle.
 [Vandermost v.
 Bowen II, 53 Cal.4th 421 (2012)]

 The congressional and state Senate plans were challenged in state and federal court, and the composition of the commission itself was challenged in state court.
 No challenge was successful.
 [Vandermost v.
 Bowen, No. S196493 (Cal.
 Sup.
 Ct.
 Oct.
 26, 2011); Radanovich v.
 Bowen, No. S196852 (Cal.
 Sup.
 Ct.
 Oct.
 26, 2011); Radanovich v.
 Bowen, No. 2:11-cv-09786, 2012 WL 13012647 (C.D.
 Cal.
 Feb.
 9, 2012); Connerly v.
 California, No. 34-2011-80000966 (Cal.
 Super.
 Ct., Sacramento Cnty.
 Nov.
 6, 2017)]